catarinaacsilva/webgl-game/README.md

 - Browser suports WebGl.
 You can test on this website

-- textures doesn't work on chrome (use Firefox or Edge) or change flags on chrome (security problem)
+- Textures doesn't work on chrome (use Firefox or Edge), change flags on chrome (security problem) or run:
+    `./run.sh`

 - Images to textures must be: